 Ride along with Lisa as she shares her thoughts on the power of selling in everyday life.

-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=19
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=19#oembed-1